gemini64/ProductVisualization/README.md

 ## Prerequisites

-- read carefully all slides and notes up to lecture 18 before you start.
+- read carefully all slides and notes up to lecture 20 before you start.
 Try the proposed exercises.
-As you progress in the project, read also lectures 19-20 (post processing).

 ## Hints